An Elite Institution in This Revolutionary Field

 This utterly transformative field follows a path from single atom to DNA, to an embryo, to the whole of the human body, but represents a new fluidity among what were once thought to be more discreet stages of life.
 Breakthroughs in chemistry, physics, genomics, and computational science now enable scientists and physicians to manipulate biology to offer lifesaving treatments to patients suffering from disease and injury – treatments not just of the symptoms but of the root causes of many once intractable conditions like, Parkinson’s disease, Cerebral Palsy, Type 1 Diabetes, Alzheimer’s disease, asthma, cardiovascular disease, degenerative nerve / bone / joint conditions, and cancer.

 Eliminating the Need for Lifelong Medication

 Critically, these same researchers and doctors will also train medical students at the Hackensack Meridian School of Medicine at Seton Hall University, located adjacent to the HMH-CDI, in these advanced techniques.
-The Institute for Regenerative Medicine represents a truly unique confluence of talent and resources that will quite literally change the landscape of biomedical research, medical education, and the delivery of life-saving cellular therapies for patients, many of whom have exhausted all other available options.
+The Institute for Restorative Health represents a truly unique confluence of talent and resources that will quite literally change the landscape of biomedical research, medical education, and the delivery of life-saving cellular therapies for patients, many of whom have exhausted all other available options.